 Ideally, the placenta preparation should take place as soon as possible after the birth, within the first 48 – 72 hours.
-Directly after the birth, the placenta should be placed in an enclosed container (the hospital will put it in a plastic container or a your Ziploc bags), and then in the refrigerator until you can get it to me.
+Directly after the birth, the placenta should be placed in an enclosed container (the hospital will put it in a plastic container or a container you supply) Ideally a sealed container and double sealed bag.
+Then it will need to be placed on ice/ice trays in a cooler bag or refrigerated.
 It can be stored in the refrigerator for up to 48 hours.
 If you know ahead of time that it will not be prepared within that time frame, it is best to place it straight into the freezer.

 From the time I pickup the placenta you will than receive the capsules back within 24-72 hours.

 I deliver the capsules to you in a sealed jar.
 I recommended that placenta capsules be kept in a cool dry area like a pantry or if kept beyond 3 months then frozen for maximum freshness.
 For long term storage they should be kept in the freezer.

 I follow the Traditional Chinese Method and Raw Method of encapsulation which is a process of: